markshperkin/EdgeFaceSearch/README.md

 # Neural Architecture and Hyperparameter Search for Face Bounding Box Prediction on Edge
+## Won Second Place in Edge and Neuromorphic Computing class
 ## Overview
 In this project, the goal was to optimize a neural network architecture for face bounding box prediction using a given facial image dataset.
 The primary objective was to design a lightweight